AlexDerevin/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/AverageDailyPattern-1.png)

-The highest 5-minute interval, on average across all days in dataset, that contains the maximum number of steps is 08:35.
+The highest 5-minute interval, on average across all days in dataset, that contains the maximum number of steps is 08:35 with an average of 206.17 steps taken.

 ## Imputing missing values